hyeyoungshin/ial/README.md

-This is a github repository containing Aaron Stump's *Iowa Agda Library (IAL)*, for those of us who don't use svn and wish to obtain IAL using github.
+This is a github repository containing Aaron Stump's *Iowa Agda Library (IAL)* (for those of us who don't use svn and wish to obtain IAL using github).

 The original IAL distribution is available at

 https://svn.divms.uiowa.edu/repos/clc/projects/agda/ial-releases/

-The IAL is protected under the MIT license.
+This software is protected under the MIT license.
-See the original LICENSE.txt file included with this repository.
+See the LICENSE.txt file included with this repository.

 --------------------------------------

 ## The Iowa Agda Library (IAL)

-**Version:** 1.3
 **Author:** Aaron Stump

 1. **About the library**